-If you aren't familiar with the educational system in Turkey -a developing country located between the continents Asia and Europe- yet, which I'm sure many of you aren't, you aren't missing anything.
-Here's a brief summary of what you have to go through in order to become a doctor in Turkey:
+If you aren't familiar with the educational system in Turkey -a developing country located between the continents Asia and Europe- yet, here's a brief summary of what you have to go through in order to become a doctor in Turkey:

 I've completed the first 4 steps so far.
 Tomorrow it will be my first day to be defined as a "Doctor".
 I've never called myself a doctor before.
 I'm quite confused about how I feel about it actually.

 I will try to write down my new medical adventure to this blog and see if the new title helps me find a better life.